ChumduriLab/Koster_Gurumurthy_et_al.Modelling_C.tr-_HPV_Co-infection/README.md

          ├── 04_GSEA_plots.Rmd: Snippets to visualize the obtained GSEA results.
          └── 05_AdditionalVisualizations_2D.Rmd: Generating heatmaps, venn diagrams and dotplots shown in the manuscript (Fig.3 & 4, Suppl.Fig.3 & 4).
          ├── 06_AdditionalVisualizations_3D.Rmd: Generating heatmaps, venn diagrams and dotplots shown in the manuscript (Fig.3 & 4, Suppl.Fig.3 & 4).
-         └── 07_Helper_functions.R:Custom functions that can be utilized for mapping agilent probe ID to gene symbols, symbols to entrez ID and also for additional data 						representation.
+         └── 07_Helper_functions.R:Custom functions that can be utilized for mapping agilent probe ID to gene symbols, symbols to entrez ID and also for additional datarepresentation.
          └── 08_External_CIN_Analysis.R: Profiling cervical intraepithelial neoplasia (CIN) characteristics in coinfections by analyzing the microarray dataset of laser-captured epithelium from 128 CIN samples downloaded from the GEO (accession no. GSE63514; Johan A. den Boon et.al 2015, PMID: 26056290)